revaturelabs/interviewquestions/DesignPatterns/DesignPatterns.md

 - Subject - This can be an interface or an abstract class that defines operations for attaching and detaching the observers to the subject.
 - Concrete Subject - This is a concrete class of the Subject.
 This maintains the object state and whenever any change occurs in that state, the observers are notified about it using notifyObservers() method.
 - Observer - This is an interface or an abstract class that defines the operations for notifying the object.
 One real work example of this pattern is Facebook or Twitter.
 Whenever a person updates the status, all the followers would get a notification about his update.
-An observer can get the notification of the subject as long as it is subscribed or keeping track of it
+An observer can get the notification of the subject as long as it is subscribed or keeping track of it.

 </blockquote>